 Hanover Psychiatry

-In addition to offering clinical services, Hanover Psychiatry staff clinicians are also involved in research projects, teaching and supervising junior faculty, residents, and interns.
-Treatment approaches utilized at Hanover Psychiatry include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), exposure and response prevention (ERP), mindfulness-based interventions, family-based treatment (Maudsley Approach), trauma-focused cognitive-behavioral therapy (TF-CBT), relapse prevention, parenting skills building, and psychopharmacology.
-The Adult Track and Child Track interns spend two days per week at Hanover Psychiatry.
+In addition to offering clinical services, Hanover Psychiatry staff clinicians are also involved in research projects, teaching, and supervising junior faculty, residents, and interns.
+Treatment approaches utilized at Hanover Psychiatry include cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), exposure and response prevention (ERP), mindfulness-based interventions, trauma-focused interventions, relapse prevention, parenting skills building, and psychopharmacology.
+The Adult Psychology Track and Child and Pediatric Psychology Track interns spend two days per week at Hanover Psychiatry.

 New Hampshire Hospital